lunartechfreek/pawfect-pups/README.md

 * A responsive nav bar which will change dependant on screen size for accessibility ease on different screen sizes.
 * A booking form.
 * A page for after the form is completed with a 'back to home' button for easy navigation.
-* An iframe of google maps.
+* An `<iframe>` of google maps.

 ### Structure

-While developing the structure plane i decided that the best way to present this information would be in a hierarchical tree structure.
-This is because i feel it is a easy to navigate structure that is commonly found and the user will be used to using throughout other websites.
+While developing the structure plane I decided that the best way to present this information would be in a hierarchical tree structure.
+This is because I feel it is a easy to navigate structure that is commonly found and the user will be used to using throughout other websites.

 ### Skeleton

-While developing the skeleton plane i created wireframes using [Balsamiq](https://balsamiq.com/).
+While developing the skeleton plane I created wireframes using [Balsamiq](https://balsamiq.com/).

 I created the wireframes with a mobile first approach and designed wireframes for mobile, tablet, and desktop to ensure that the site will be fully responsive upon completion.